Blackheath Blue Mountains views

 Related: Check out our list of 50+ things to do in the Blue Mountains for more ideas.

-Time to walk off that lunch.
-Choose from one of these three villages to explore, Leura for shops and gardens, Wentworth Falls for a waterfall walk or Blackheath for epic views of the Grose Valley.
+Pick whichever suits your energy levels: Leura for shops and gardens, Wentworth Falls for more time on the trails, or Blackheath for epic views of the Grose Valley.

 Option 1 – Explore Leura

-If you don’t feel like any more long walks, you could take the bus to Katoomba Station and either change buses or head one-stop east on the train to Leura.
+If you don’t feel like any more hiking, take the bus to Katoomba Station and either change buses or head one stop east on the train to Leura.
+There’s plenty to see and do including shops, galleries, and great lookouts.
+You might also want to stop for a drink at the local pub before the train home.

 Cherrydell Leura Garden